indiebryan/bad-gru-meme-generator/README.md

 # bad-gru-meme-generator
-Don't let your memes be dreams.
+### Don't let your memes be dreams.
 Unless those memes involve learning Bootstrap and HTML5 canvases.

+#### Known Bugs

 * Image may not load sometimes.
 Resolve by executing a combination of actions including refreshing the page, restarting the web browser, and power cycling the computer until it works.